pvarki/python-tak-rmapi/src/takrmapi/templates/tak_datapackage/default/Update-Server/README.rst

 Packing APK to be compliant with Update Server format

-#get the files from assets\apks\ in your android folder.  // tak.gov civ release (sisältää plugineja)
+#get the files from assets\apks\ in your android folder.  // tak.gov civ release (including plugins)

 #zip up the .png file and .inf file and name it as product.infz